-Scania’s Autonomous Transport Solutions have been developed in cooperation with leading technology suppliers, with particular focus on mining and ‘hub-to-hub’ logistics applications.
-But self-driving trucks are only one element of Scania’s portfolio.
+Scania’s Autonomous transport solutions is an important contribution to the transition towards safer, more efficient and sustainable transportation.
+Our solutions have been developed in cooperation with leading technology suppliers, with particular focus on mining and hub-to-hub logistics applications.

 Automation offers dramatic improvements in safety, sustainability and logistical efficiency.

-Autonomous trucks will be safer due to the fact that they will be able to carry out assignments of all distances, be it in cities or over long-haul journeys, at steady speeds.
+Autonomous trucks will be safer as they programmed to maintain a safe and consistent speed, distance, and lane position.
 They can be on the roads at times when there is less traffic, without the need for driver pauses.
-There will also be no risk of tiredness or distractions diverting a self-driving vehicle from its destination, and its sensors will enable it to take safe and evasive action should obstacles such as animals be on the roadway.
+There will also be no risk of tiredness or distractions diverting a self-driving vehicle from its destination, and with the use of advanced sensors and control systems, they are capable of reacting to sudden changes in the road and traffic conditions with precision and speed.

 The sustainability benefits are also clear.
 An automated truck can drive at speeds that optimise the vehicle’s fuel consumption, while also addressing issues of traffic congestion and air pollution by operating at non-peak times on hybrid or fully electric power.